kwfawkes/Kyles_project/README.md

 	First I explore the trends of sea surface temperature and wave height individually against the timeline of my keystone (from 2009 to 2012)

 	a.
-Sea Surface temperature-not done
+Sea Surface temperature

 	b.
-Significant Wave Height-not done
+Significant Wave Height

 	c.
-Zooplankton-not done

-	d.
-All three together (Done for 2009)
+Zooplankton

 2. Statistical analysis:
-	Then I aim to compare sea surface temperature, wave height and zooplankton abundance, while additionally performing a statistical analysis for the time intervals of:
+	Then I aim to compare sea surface temperature, wave height and zooplankton abundance, and run multivariate linear regression for each year of data collection.
+Additionally, I want to explore the background of the interaction between sea surface temperature and significant wave height using linear regression

 	a.
+Background sea surface temperature and significant wave height timeline:
 		Months

 	b.
-Years
+Multivariate linear regression timeline:
+		Weeks during spring

-	For each of these time intervals:
+	For both of these tasks:

 		i.
 New dataset is created composed of mean data for time interval

 		ii.
-Linear model analyzing relationship between 2 out of the following three variables 1. zooplankton abundance,
+Linear model produced analyzing relationship
-			2. sea surface temperature, 3. significant wave height (averaged over specified time period above).

 		iii.
 Visual and statistical analysis of linear model is given using linear regression